 Dawn brought skies no clearer than Sunday’s, but they didn’t look much worse, either.
 I’d had a restful enough night in my sleeping bag and had begun to think this camping thing would be just alright.
 My rude awakening in that regard came when I headed to the bathrooms/bathhouse for my morning ablutions.

 We had elected not to participate in the breakfast part of the meal plan, since we thought we’d never be up early enough to make that pay.
-What we hadn’t considered was that the three of us were used to getting up early and would have a hard time sleeping in, even after late nights, and especially after early nights.
+What we hadn’t considered was all three of us were used to getting up early and would have a hard time sleeping in, even after late nights, and especially after early nights.
 We had had the good sense to bring along a Mr. Coffee, which made us awfully popular on the field early in the morning, since our fellow attendees had mostly eschewed the breakfasts, too.

-It wasn’t all flat-out pedal-to-the-metal observing Monday.
-We’d had to take a few breaks due to cloudy stretches, and strolled over to the big North Observing Field during one.
-It was there that Pat and I discovered a major down-check for the site.
+It wasn’t all flat-out pedal-to-the-metal observing Monday night.
+We’d had to take a few breaks due to cloudy stretches and strolled over to the big North Observing Field during one.
+It was there Pat and I discovered a major down-check for the site.
 Both fields were bordered by the main road we’d come in on and there was a surprising amount of traffic on it.
 This didn’t seem to be much of a problem for our field, which was set slightly farther back and shielded by some trees; it was a big problem for the North Field.
 TSP organizers had tried to protect the telescopes from the headlights of passing cars by hanging dozens and dozens of tarps (donated by local folks) along the site’s fence.

 This 8’ tall “light fence” worked somewhat for some observers—until the wind began to blow the tarps.
 It didn’t work at all for the users of the biggest Dobs, who were above the fence/tarps on their tall ladders and constantly bathed in headlights.
-The only saving grace was that the traffic died out late in the evening.
+The only saving grace was the traffic died out late in the evening.
 But by then the clouds had shut down observing, anyway.
-This headlight problem, if nothing else, would make Alto Frio’s viability as a permanent home for the TSP doubtful, Unk thought.
+This headlight problem, if nothing else, would make Alto Frio’s viability as a permanent home for the TSP doubtful, very doubtful, Unk thought.

 Tuesday morning brought worse weather still.
 At dawn, the sky was completely overcast and stayed that way all day long.
 What did we poor pilgrims do?
 Wandered around, running into old friends and making new ones like Tom and Jeannie Clark and legendary observer Barbara Wilson and her husband, Buster.
 There was also the Birmingham Astronomical Society’s ever-ebullient Ed Boutwell, who was as good-humored as ever despite the clouds.